MonikaSData/UFOs/README.md

 ## Summary
-The current filters on the webpage offers good functionality for the users by giving them the ability to interact with the data; however, there are ways to improve the functionality.
+The current filters on the webpage offer good functionality for the users by giving them the ability to interact with the data; however, there are ways to improve the functionality.

 - *Examples:*
     - Adding restrictions on the data types entered in the filters (date only for date filter)
-    - To ensure that user only chooses filters included in the dataset incorporate drop-downs instead of text fields.
+    - To ensure that user only chooses filters included in the dataset incorporate drop-downs instead of text fields